-Kate Garraway says she is planning to film a follow up to her Finding Derek documentary.
+Kate Garraway releases a follow up documentary to Finding Derek on ITV tonight.

-It follows the one-off film about her husband’s battle with Covid winning a National Television Award at this week's ceremony.
+The new special comes after the original one-off film about her husband’s battle with Covid won a National Television Award last September.

-Accepting the accolade, she said: “Thank you so much for voting.
+Speaking at the National Television Awards this year, Kate said: “Thank you so much for voting.
 I wonder if the reason you did because our story is your story.

 “We’ve all been touched by the pandemic.
 Whether it’s livelihood, mental health, all the other extraordinary documentaries which have been highlighted and nominated tonight, they have also been affected by the pandemic.”

 Kate added: “I want to say to all the other Darceys and Billys and Dereks — whatever you’re going through and however you are affected, you are not forgotten.
 We want the joy back.
 We want it to be over.
 But if you are still living with the scares.
 The fight goes on.
 But of course, most of all, Derek.
 Who should be here.

 “Who should have the chance to tell his story, Derek, you are going to get the chance.
 Believe.
 The hope is real.”